Market overview: Fragile recovery on the financial markets

 100 = 01.01.2026

 This graphic shows the performance of the equity markets in Switzerland, worldwide and in emerging markets over the past 12 months in Swiss francs.
-The losses in April 2025 caused by the turmoil in world trade have now been more than fully recouped.
+After a strong start to the year, the equity markets suffered losses of around 10 percent in March, which have only been partially recouped to date.

 Source: SIX, MSCI